teamdatatonic/gen-ai-hackathon/langchain-tech-stack-hackathon/README.md

 ```

 _Type 'Y' when prompted to install rag-google-cloud-vertexai-search as a mirrored module_

+- This creates a new Poetry environment with the LangChain CLI tool installed.
+- Then activates the virtual environment to access the tool.
+- And finally create a new LangServe app, using the [rag-google-cloud-vertexai-search](https://github.com/langchain-ai/langchain/tree/master/templates/rag-google-cloud-vertexai-search) component (written by our own Juan Calvo!).

 3. Replace the `NotImplemented` route in `api/app/server.py` with a route for your component chain: